 In order to add an applicant onto our waiting list we need to thoroughly assess their suitability and need for a canine partner.
-This is done through the various paperwork we request initially and will be followed up by an individual assessment, which may be carried out at one of our training centres or closer to an applicant's location.
+This is done through the various paperwork we request initially and will be followed up by an individual assessment, which would be carried out at one of our training centres.
 This assessment will be of the individual's needs and suitability alongside practical assessment of their dog handling.
 We will then further assess each applicant's home and any pet dogs, work places or educational institutions that may be relevant.